Expanding phenomena over matrix rings: Introduction

 \end{corollary}

 In the following two theorems, we extend Theorems \ref{nice} and \ref{nice1} for arbitrary sets in $M_2(\mathbb{F}_q)$ instead of the special linear group $SL_2(\mathbb{F}_q)$.
-The main idea in the proofs of Theorems \ref{thm-sum2''''} and \ref{thm-sum4''''} is to make use of the pseudo-randomness property of the \textit{sum-product digraph} which is similar to the graph constructed by Solymosi \cite{ss}.
-If we apply Theorems \ref{thm-sum2''''} and \ref{thm-sum4''''} for sets in $SL_2(\mathbb{F}_q)$, then the condition is worse than that of Corollaries \ref{Adidaphat-09} and \ref{Adidaphat-10}.
+The main idea in the proofs of Theorems \ref{thm-sum2''''} and \ref{thm-sum4''''} below is to make use of the pseudo-randomness property of the \textit{sum-product digraph} which is similar to the graph constructed by Solymosi \cite{ss}.
+If we apply Theorems \ref{thm-sum2''''} and \ref{thm-sum4''''} for sets in $SL_2(\mathbb{F}_q)$, then the conditions are worse than those of Corollaries \ref{Adidaphat-09} and \ref{Adidaphat-10}.
 We will discuss about the differences between these approaches in the last section.
 Our next result is as follows.

 \begin{theorem} Let $f(x, y, z)=x(y+z)$ be a function from $M_2(\mathbb{F}_q)^3$ to $M_2(\mathbb{F}_q)$.
 For $A, B, C\subset M_2(\mathbb{F}_q)$ with $|A||B||C|\gg q^{11}$, we have

 \end{theorem} It is not hard to see that the exponent $q^{11}$ in Theorem \ref{thm-sum2''''} is sharp, since one can take $A$ as the set of zero-determinant matrices in $M_2(\mathbb{F}_q)$, $B=C=M_2(\mathbb{F}_q)$, and $|f(A, B, C)|=|A|=o(q^4)$.